Generic injectivity of the X-ray transform: Generic injectivity with respect to the metric

 For general $x \in \mathbb{S}^{n-1}$, consider a $B \in SO(n)$ such that $B(e_n) = x$.
 Using that $B:\mathbb{S}^{n-1}_{B^TAB} \to \mathbb{S}^{n-1}_A$ is an isometry and the previous computation, the formula \eqref{eq:scaling-linear-algebra} for $A_0 = \id$ follows.

 For general $A_0$, simply consider a linear coordinate change given by $B$ with $B^TA_0B = \id$ and apply the previous result to $A = B^TA_1B$.
-The completes the proof. \end{proof} Using Lemma \ref{lemma:linearalgebra}, we see that in local coordinates:
+This completes the proof. \end{proof} Using Lemma \ref{lemma:linearalgebra}, we see that in local coordinates:

 This shows that $\mc{J}_\tau = \frac{\det g_\tau}{\det g_0}. (\pi_2^*g_\tau)^{-\frac{n}{2}}$, so taking the derivative at $\tau = 0$ and using \eqref{eq:div-X-dot} completes the proof and shows \eqref{eq:div-X-dot-full}. \end{proof}